 Hayes is inaugurated, and now, with the exception of a few brave public men, and incorruptible journalists, the people have sunk into sullen silence because of their bitter, bitter disappointment in their choice and election of a leader.
-Hewitt's knees knocked knowingly each other early in the action; and the President elect, out of sheer mortification for the loss of what was his
+Hewitt's knees knocked knowingly each other early in the action; and the President elect, out of sheer mortification for the loss of what was his own, which he had not (backed even by millions who gave it to him) the courage to take, proposes now to visit furope!

 A mystery, a commentary, a lesson for the South in the future.
-The South is "solid" no more, except it may be four years hence for Hayes, or some other wily Re-publican upon whom he chooses to let fall his mantle, for now, even now, all over the land, the cry is, "I am only corry I voted for Tilden.
+The South is "solid" no more, except it may be four years hence for Hayes, or come other wily Re-publican upon whom he chooses to let fall his mantle, for now, even now, all over the land, the cry is, "I am only lorry I voted for Tilden.
 It is no use for us to go to the ballot box again," and so I feel myself.
 Since the war, we of the South have not asked the presidency, the vice presidency, nor even have we demanded a cabinet officer, but with the bare hope of printing at the head of the nation a northern man who was not our enemy, (nothing more) we have done our best.
 In the last election we won, but alas! alas! the results.
 The nation sheds tears over the theft of ber rights, when true manhood would dictate the shedding of blood, if needs be, to regain them.
-Of Tilder, Hendricks and Hewitt in the South, it is written, "Illium fuit," of Hayes and of Wheeler Redivius.
-So, God save the State. - JOHN W. TENCH, in Greenville News.
+Of Tilden, Hendricks and Hewitt in the South, it is written, "Illium fuit," of Hayes and of Wheeler Redivius.
+So, God save the State.
+JOHN W. TENCH, in Greenville News.

-the upper gate of Prospect Park, Niagara Falls, and walked along the bank to a point just below the "tail-race" that empties into the river.
-One of the guides, who follwed inside or outside walls.
-Buildings or fences views, was astonished to see him wading ont into the rapids.
-"Come back, you fool, you will go over the falls !"
-The strapger paid no heed to the warning, but throwing himself forward on his face struck out for the brink of the cataract.
-Just below where he entered there was a small cascade over which he was carried.
-When he emerged his hat was off, and a moment later spoil, instead of improving, the taste and he obtained a foothold in the rapids, and stood waist deep in the foaming waters .-The guide was by this time at Prospect Point, wither he had hastened in the hope of being able to reach the man.
-The strauger, standing in the rapids, instantly struck esteemed prettier.
-It is difficult to make out again, swimming lustily out further rules, because tastes are different; it would from the shore, and successfully placing be best to try experiments on a shingle and himself beyond the aid of the man on the bank.
+OVER THE FALLS OF NIAGARA .-- About noon last Monday a man passed through the upper gate of Prospect Park, Niagare Falls, and walked along the bank to a point just below the "tail-race" that empties into the river.
+One of the guides, who follwed him to tell him where he could get the best views, was astonished to see him wading where he entered there was a small cascade over which he was carried.
+When he emstood waist-deep in the foaming waters .-The guide was by this time at Prospect Point, wither he had hastened in the hope of being able to reach the man.
+The strauger, standing in the rapids, instantly struck bank.
 He clasped his hands over his head and went down to his death.
-This suicide chemist, near Detroit, who two days before makes it crick and peel.-New York Trihad ended his life in order to test the effishow in Toronto, the judges declared the following weights to have been attained by the successful competitors (six roots of each variety), viz.: Rennie's prize purple top Swede turnip, 126 pounds; long red manlong red carrot, 27 pounds (second prize, 25 pounds).
+This suicide is as extraordinary as that of the Canadian chemist, near Detroit, who two days before had ended his life in order to test the effect

+THE CANADA ROOT SHOW .- At a root how in Toronto, the judges declared the following weights to have been attained by the successful competitors (six roots of each variety), viz. : Rennie's prize purple top long red carrot, 27 pounds (second prize, 25 pounds).
 The heaviest collection of an exhibitor weighed 5671 pounds.
-Single roots were as follows : Rennie's prize Sweed, 304 pounds; long red mangel, 384 pounds; yellow globe mangel, 41 pounds; white Belgian carrot, 91 pounds : red carrots, 7 pounds.
-The following specimens were shown (additional to prize list) by an exhibitor (six roots of each), viz. : Parsnip, 28 spring.
-When set in motion the machine pounds; long yellow mangel wurzel, 144 is capable of running itself at a fearful speed pounds : white sugar beet, 1494 pounds .-The roots were cleaned and trimmed .- N. Y. Pen and Plow.
+Single roots were as follows : Rennie's prize Sweed, 304 pounds; long red mangel, 384 pounds; yellow globe mangel, 41 pounds; white Belgian carrot, 91 pounds: red carrots, 7 pounds.
+The following specimens were shown (additional to prize list) by an exhibitor (six roots of each), viz.: Parsnip, 28 pounds; long yellow mangel wurzel, 144 pounds: white sugar beet, 1494 pounds.- The roots were cleaned and trimmed .- N.

 A CURIOSITY OF NUMBERS.
-"A curiosity of numbers" can be shown to good advantage in the following table.
+"A curiosity of numbers" can be shown good advantage in the following table.
+1284567